-Pa age Forward-looking Statements 4 Security Ownership of Principal Shareholders, Letter from the President Management and Directors 77 and CEO to our Shareholders 5 Transactions with Related Persons, Director Nomination by Shareholders 2021 Proxy Statement Summary 7 and Shareholder Access 79 2021 Annual Meeting of Shareholders 7 Review and Approval of Transactions with Related Persons 79 Voting Matters and Board Recommendations 7 Director Nominations by Shareholders 79 Overview of Penn National Gaming 7 Shareholder Access Policy 80 2020 and 2021 Achievements 8 Compensation Committee Interlocks and Insider Participation 80 Governance of the Company 9 Questions and Answers About the Annual Meeting And Voting 81 Corporate Governance Highlights 9 Who is entitled to vote at the Annual Meeting?
-81 Board of Directors - How many votes do I have?
-81 Committees of the Board 10 14 Do shareholders have cumulative voting rights with respect to the 01 Director Selection Process 14 16 election of directors?
-81 What constitutes a quorum?
-81 Compensation of Directors 17 What am I voting on and what votes are required?
-81 Environmental, Human Capital Will any other matter be voted on?
-81 Management and Social Responsibility 18 What is the difference between holding shares of record and as a Proposal No. 1 Election of Class I Directors 34 beneficial owner?
-81 Information about Nominees and Other Directors 34 How do I vote?
-82 Proposal No. 2 Approval of the Company's Second Amended and What is the effect of giving a proxy?
-82 Restated Articles of Incorporation to increase the number of authorized What are broker non-votes?
-82 shares of common stock from 200,000,000 to 400,000,000 40 May I change my vote?
-82 Proposal No. 3 Approval of the Company's Amended and Restated 2018 May I attend the meeting?
-83 Long Term Incentive Compensation Plan 41 Why did I receive a notice in the mail regarding the Internet availability of Summary of Material Terms of the 2018 Plan and Changes made by proxy materials instead of a full set of printed proxy materials?
-83 the Amendment and Restatement 42 Who will bear the costs of this solicitation and how will proxies be 83 Grants Under the 2018 Plan 45 solicited?
-Where can I find the voting results of the Annual Meeting?
-83 U.S. Federal Income Tax Consequences 46 Other Matters Summary of the Proposal 47 84 Proposal No. 4 Ratification of the selection of Deloitte & Touche LLP as Advance Notice Provision Shareholder Proposals 84 the Company's independent registered public accounting firm for the 84 2021 fiscal year 48 Householding of Proxy Materials 84 Audit Committee Report 49 Proposal No. 5 Approval, on an advisory basis, of the compensation paid 43 F0 to the Company's named executive officers 50 Compensation Discussion and Analysis 51 Executive Compensation Highlights 51 Executive Summary 52 Key Compensation Practices 53 Consideration of "Say on Pay Vote" 53 Shareholder Outreach 53 Executive Compensation Benchmarking Peer Group 54 Overview of Compensation Program 55 Analysis of 2020 Compensation 60 Other Compensation Policies 65 Reconciliations and Non-GAAP Financial Measures 66 Compensation Committee Report 66 Compensation Tables 67 Summary Compensation 67 2020 Grants of Plan Based Awards 68 Outstanding Equity Awards at Fiscal Year End 69 2020 Option Exercises and Stock Vested 70 Equity Compensation Plan Information 70 2020 Nonqualified Deferred Compensation 71 Employment, Retirement and Separation Agreements 73 CEO Pay Ratio 76
+P age

+Forward-looking Statements 4

+Letter from the President

+and CEO to our Shareholders 5

+2021 Proxy Statement Summary 7

+2021 Annual Meeting of Shareholders 7

+Voting Matters and Board Recommendations 7

+Overview of Penn National Gaming 7

+2020 and 2021 Achievements 8

+Governance of the Company 9

+Corporate Governance Highlights 9

+Board of Directors 10

+Committees of the Board 14

+Director Selection Process 16

+Compensation of Directors 17

+Environmental, Human Capital

+Management and Social Responsibility 18

+Proposal No. 1 Election of Class I Directors 34

+Information about Nominees and Other Directors 34

+Proposal No. 2 Approval of the Company's Second Amended and

+Restated Articles of Incorporation to increase the number of authorized

+shares of common stock from 200,000,000 to 400,000,000 40

+Proposal No. 3 Approval of the Company's Amended and Restated 2018

+Long Term Incentive Compensation Plan 41

+Summary of Material Terms of the 2018 Plan and Changes made by 40

+the Amendment and Restatement 42 45

+Grants Under the 2018 Plan 45 46

+U.S. Federal Income Tax Consequences Summary of the Proposal 40 47

+Proposal No. 4 Ratification of the selection of Deloitte & Touche LLP as 47

+the Company's independent registered public accounting firm for the

+40

+2021 fiscal year 48

+Audit Committee Report 49

+Proposal No. 5 Approval, on an advisory basis, of the compensation paid

+to the Company's named executive officers 50

+Compensation Discussion and Analysis 51

+Executive Compensation Highlights 51

+Executive Summary 52

+Key Compensation Practices Consideration of "Say on Pay Vote" 53 53

+Shareholder Outreach 53 53

+Executive Compensation Benchmarking Peer Group 53 54

+Overview of Compensation Program 55

+Analysis of 2020 Compensation 60

+Other Compensation Policies 65

+Reconciliations and Non-GAAP Financial Measures 66

+Compensation Committee Report 66

+Compensation Tables 67

+Summary Compensation 67

+2020 Grants of Plan Based Awards 68

+Outstanding Equity Awards at Fiscal Year End 69

+2020 Option Exercises and Stock Vested 70

+Equity Compensation Plan Information 70

+2020 Nonqualified Deferred Compensation 71

+Employment, Retirement and Separation Agreements 73

+CEO Pay Ratio 76